-Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in 2017?
+Blockchain, smart contracts, mobile apps: what to use for Insurance Tech in the coming years?

 Only imagine, at the moment the global volume of insurance services varies from 4 to 6 trillion dollars per year, while one of the investments in Insurance Tech reached 2.65 billion dollars in 2015.
 And this number continues to grow.